 Meanwhile, we continue to work to help recovering communities in New York New Jersey, and Connecticut.
 Our response to date includes:

-- $3.1 million in medicines and relief supplies to hard-hit communities.
+- $3.5 million in medicines and relief supplies to hard-hit communities.
 12,050 course treatments of medication and 2,742 doses of vaccine, medical supplies, enough bottled water for 75,000 people, blankets, diapers for 17,000 babies, 3,500 sleeping bags.
-In six months, we provided a more than 2.4 million individual relief items to support the work of clinics and shelters serving the ill, injured, powerless and displaced.
+To date, we have provided a more than 2.9 million individual relief items to support the work of clinics and shelters serving the ill, injured, powerless and displaced.

 - Community Health Fair: On January 9, we co-sponsored Community Health Fair at the Joseph P. Addabbo Family Health Center in the Rockaways, providing free flu shots, dental care, blood pressure screenings, diabetic screenings, and information on post-disaster health and safety needs to help hundreds of people in the community.